ArianaMarta/music-game/README.md

 After making the simulation work, the change to the main pd patch with the electronics is very straight forward as I only had to replace the toggles and sliders to the code for the electronics.

-I'm very greatfull to have made the simulation path as i believed it saved me some time and helped trouble shooting/debugging.
+I'm very grateful to have made the simulation path as i believed it saved me some time and helped trouble shooting/debugging.

 ## Cards meaning